 - Customize the menu with appetizers and add-ons!
 This would be a good time to decide if you want to order items or hire a chef.
 You want to make sure to go ahead and schedule them immediately.
 Tip: Serve the first course family-style, by placing platters on the table for everyone to share.
 It gives you time to work on your next course.

-- You don’t have to spend a fortune on any of the above items. you can score some cheap assorted plateware at places like Homegoods and choose to indulge in selected items with a trip to your favorite home décor shop.
+- You don’t have to spend a fortune on any of the above items. you can score some well priced assortment of tableware at places like Homegoods and choose to indulge in selected items with a trip to your favorite home décor shop.

 - Take a good look at your home and decide what needs to freshened up.
 Pay close attentions to areas like your entry both outside and inside, this is what your guests will see first.

-- Consider curb appeal: is the grass cut, do you need to add some spring flowers, does the front door need a touch up, do you need a new mat? have the gutters been cleaned? and is it well lit?
+- Consider curb appeal: is the grass cut? do you need to add some spring flowers? does the front door need a touch up? do you need a new mat? have the gutters been cleaned? and is it well lit?
 Lots of potential problems, but all reasonably easy to solve.

 - In your foyer; consider what it will look like to your guests.
 Create an area for coats and jackets if it is still cold in your area.
 Have a focal point and a surface where you can create a welcome bar area so every guest can get a drink once they arrive.
 This is also a great area to place a beautiful arrangement of fresh flowers and a great smelling candle.